The Money Train

 Before you get on the Money Train, here’s what you need to know…

-You have a great business idea but no money.
-There are investors out there with money looking for interesting new businesses.
-On the face of it, it’s a match made in heaven, with lots of positives – but beware the details of the deal you do…
+You have a great business idea but very little money.
+There are investors out there with lots of money looking for interesting new businesses to invest in.
+On the face of it, it’s a match made in heaven – but beware the details of the deal you do…

-Those investment decisions will shape the future of your business.
+You won’t be dealing with inexperienced investors.
 The standard models that investors impose on start-ups and young companies can mean loss of control, overbearing input, disproportionate reward to the wrong shareholders, or founders being squeezed out of their own businesses.
-Investment can also prop up a business artificially, building false hope and disappointment in the long term.
+The shape of your investment agreements will drive the future success of your business and your ultimate rewards.

 This is a fantastic book – a preparatory guide to help young businesses and their founders make better decisions when it comes to raising money.